SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 }
 ```

-Now in the root of the Tutorial.Core.Droid project, create an App object.
+Now in the root of the Tutorial.Core project, create an App object.
 In more complex projects this App might have a lot to build and own on application startup, but for our Tutorial here, the App has only to create and register the start object:

 ```
 using System;